HareRamDwivedi/TickTacToe/README.md

 # Tic Tac Toe React App — Line-by-Line Code Walkthrough

 This README provides an extremely detailed, beginner-friendly explanation of every single line of code in `src/App.jsx`.
-The goal is to help you understand not just what the code does, but why each part is used, and how it fits into the overall React app.
+The goal is to help you understand not just what the code does, but why each part is used, and how it fits into the overall React app.(12th march 2024)

 ---